Here are the most important things that you can do when

 11. Secure Restaurant Capital

 No matter how you plan to open a restaurant or the type of restaurant you plan to open, it’s expensive to get started in the industry.
 Some franchises can cost millions of dollars to start.
 To find out more check out how much does it cost to open a restaurant.
+You might also like to

-It’s a good idea to have a plan for where you’ll get capital
+It’s a good idea to have a plan for where you’ll get capital to finance your new restaurant.

 - Equipment, Technology and Construction Loans.
 These are specialized loans that you can use to invest in things like ovens, cooktops, and other equipment, or technology you’ll use in your restaurant.
 Learn more about equipment financing options in our article.